eProsima/Fast-DDS/UPGRADING.md

 ## API changes

-The table contains the list of API changes, showing the previous methods and the corresponding new ones introduced in Fast DDS v3.
+The table below contains the list of API changes, showing the previous methods and the corresponding new ones introduced in Fast DDS v3.
 The new API methods achieve the same functionality, even though the signature of the method is different from the deprecated one.

 |        Deprecated methods           |             New methods                |